mahbubiftekhar/Swipe-2-Sort-Issues/README.md

  <br/> <br/>

-If you prefer you may contact me directly you are more than welcome to by email or phone:
+If you prefer, you may contact me direction by either email, phone or by text <br/> <br/>
- <br/> <br/>

 Thanks,